 What happens after the surgery?

 Once the procedure of an oncologic surgery is completed, the patient is taken to the care unit of the hospital.
 There, the patient is kept under observation until the side effects of anesthesia wear off completely.
-Then, the patient and his family are handed over a list of instructions about the dos and the don’ts post oncologic surgeries.
+Then, the patient and his family are handed over a list of instructions about the dos and don’ts post-oncologic surgeries.
 On the patient’s part, he or she has to take care of the site where incisions were made.
-Making sure that no germs find their way through that opening is important, otherwise, one puts themselves at the risk of major complications.
+Making sure that no germs find their way through that opening is important, otherwise, one puts themselves at risk of major complications.

 What should be my expectations during recovery?